-Keith Vaz MP, Chair, All Party Parliamentary Group for Diabetes and DPC2017 Keynote Speaker
+Keith Vaz MP, Chair APPG for Diabetes and DPC2018 speaker

 "Come along.
 It doesn't seem to have any bias associated with it and we like that.
 For us, in the role that we do, it gives us a forum to talk to people and be accessible.

 "I'd say to anyone out there, there's a lot of education, a lot of policy, a lot of interaction, a lot of learning from each other."

 Dr Partha Kar, Associate National Clinical Director for Diabetes, NHS England and DPC2018 Keynote Speaker